wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 * Clear the current DBMS_OUPUT buffer.
 * Restore the original DBMS_OUPUT buffer.

 In order to ensure it is restoring the original DBMS_OUPUT buffer, the message "This should be preserved." is added to the buffer.
-That message should be available after the test runner completes.
+That message should be available after the Test Runner completes.

 Run this: